-The best time to explore the Virginia part of the trail is in the fall (autumn), particularly September and October, when you will see the leaves changing colors to magnificent shades of red, orange, and yellow.
+The best time to explore the Virginia part of the trail is in autumn, particularly September and October, when you will see the leaves changing colours to magnificent shades of red, orange, and yellow.
 There are more tree types in the Southern Appalachian forest than in all of Europe.

 Best places to explore:

 Shenandoah National Park

 A great place for a fall drive is Skyline Drive – 150 miles of sheer beauty in Shenandoah National Park with stunning vistas of the Shenandoah Valley to the west and the rolling Piedmont Plains to the east.
 Some parts of Skyline Drive are closed from dusk until dawn in hunting season.
 With 104 miles of well-graded and carefully maintained trail and ascents rarely exceeding 1,000 feet, here is excellent terrain for novice hikers on one or two-day treks who can hope to spot some of the Park’s abundance of wildlife.
 The bison that grazed alongside the Shenandoah River have long since disappeared but there are still black bears, Virginian White-tailed deer, wild turkeys and skunks among other wildlife nestling in the oak-hickory forest.